 Step 1: Mix ground beef, rice, water, salt, pepper, garlic powder and onions together and form into meatballs.

 Step 2: Brown meatballs in a skillet and then drain off the extra grease.

 Step 3: Mix together the soup, V-8 juice, Worcestershire sauce and red pepper flakes.
 Pour sauce over meatballs, turning meatballs to coat them.

 Step 4: Cover and simmer on low for 45 minutes.

 What to serve with porcupine meatballs

-A crisp green salad and some freshly baked bread would complete the meal perfectly.
+- A pasta salad and some freshly baked bread would complete the meal perfectly.